Anatomical feature-prioritized loss for enhanced MR to CT translation: Introduction

 Despite these advances, there remains a gap in the precision and fidelity of synthesized images, particularly in the reconstruction of detailed anatomical structures.
 Most current state-of-the-art methods, including those based on conditional generative models (e.g. cGANs introduced in \cite{cgan}) focus on optimizing global image reconstruction, often at the expense of accurately capturing the nuances of specific features.
 This is largely due to the reliance on global loss functions such as the L1 loss, which primarily measures global intensity differences and does not account for the preservation of anatomical structures and critical medical features.
 This kind of loss also tends to smooth out finer details, leading to images that may appear realistic at a macro level but lack the precision required for clinical tasks involving the identification and precise measurement of small, intricate structures.
 This oversight becomes particularly critical when addressing explicit clinical needs, such as the accurate delineation of boundaries between different tissues, the identification of lesions, or the precise measurement of anatomical structures for surgical planning or disease monitoring.

-Several papers have focused on cross-modality synthesis based on anatomical structures.
+To address the need for structure-preserving synthesis, several works have explored anatomy-aware approaches.
 In \cite{struct-gan}, authors use a structure-constrained GAN for unsupervised MR-to-CT synthesis by defining a structure-consistency loss based on the modality independent neighborhood descriptor, introduced in \cite{mind}, often employed for cross-modality registration. \cite{Roi-GAN} employs a multi-task network for synthetic CT generation from MRI, emphasizing bone density value prediction.
 It uses a composite loss function to localize regions of interest, combining classification and regression tasks to improve performance and computational efficiency, particularly in radiation therapy planning. \cite{SA-GAN} introduces a structure-aware GAN for organ-preserving synthetic CT generation from MRI, using a dual-stream approach based on a segmentation loss to maintain organ integrity and achieve clinically acceptable accuracy in MR-only treatment planning.
+More recently, UNest \cite{unest} introduced structural attention using Segment Anything to guide transformer-based synthesis, and HiFi-Syn \cite{hifisyn} proposed hierarchical discrimination across pixel, structure and global levels for high-fidelity MR synthesis.